ElMyosotisCode/lrn-fe-001-cv-html-base/README.md

 This project is my first project using HTML, it's only pure HTML without internal or inline CSS.

-I know this project is very simple, but first projects don't always have to be complicated. ✌
+I know this project is very simple, but first project don't always have to be complicated. ✌

 --